-Concepts within Unit #8 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Structures and Behaviors of Animals 2.13B, 2.13C Record and compare how the structures and behaviors of animals help them find and take in food, water, and air.
+Concepts within Unit #8 Success Criteria for this Concept Link to TEKS Students can Concept #1: Structures and Behaviors of Animals 2.13B, 2.13C Record and compare how the structures and behaviors of animals help them find and take in food, water, and air.
 Record and compare how being part of a group helps animals obtain food, defend themselves, and cope with changes.
-Competency 8: Structures and Growth Concept #2: Structures of Plants 2.13A Identify the roots, stems, leaves, flowers, fruits, and seeds of plants and compare how those structures help different plants meet their basic needs for survival. of Organisms
+Concept #2: Structures of Plants 2.13A Identify the roots, stems, leaves, flowers, fruits, and seeds of plants and compare how those structures help different plants meet their basic needs for survival.
+Concept #3: Unique Life Cycles of Animals 2.13D Describe some of the unique life cycles of animals where young animals do not resemble their parents, including butterflies and frogs.